Collection Development and Strategies Department

 Who should use it?

 This is not solely for people with disabilities or scholars of this discipline.
 History students, for example, may be intrigued by past documentation of rehabilitation activities.
 Media students can find materials on technology’s various roles in supporting accessibility.
-Advocate groups and policymakers may be inspired by stories and strategies for changemaking.
+Advocate groups and policy makers may be inspired by stories and strategies for changemaking.